3 Bayesian Generalised Linear Models (GLMs)

 - Zero-Inflated Poisson regression

 The implementation of one of these models are highly dependent on how the frequency distribution of the count response variable are displayed.
 If it resembles a normal curve - then use the standard version.
 Otherwise, use the Negative Binomial Poisson regression if there is any evidence of over-dispersion.
-When there is a an inflation of zero counts in the dataset, you will have to use the Zero-Inflated model to account for the problem.
+When there is a an inflation of zero counts in the dataset, you will have to use the Zero-Inflated Poisson model to account for that problem.

-Let’s check the frequency distribution of the outcome variable Burglary
+Let’s check the frequency distribution of the outcome variable burglary

 which corresponds to the number of reported instances a property on a street was burgled.
 You can simply use a histogram to examine its distribution:

 The plot show evidence of over-dispersion.
 It indicates that streets in Kaduna have less frequency of burglaries.
 Here, we consider using a Negative Binomial Poisson regression model over the standard and zero-inflated versions (i.e., scenario 1 and 3).
-Now, that we know the model type, let prepare the dataset of our independent variables.

 3.3.2 Data preparation and set-up for Bayesian analysis in Stan